jonathanj/fugue/README.rst

 Adapters are the mechanism that bind the external world (such as a web server) to the internal world of interceptors.
-If interceptors consume and produce immutable data via the context map then adapters transform some external information—an HTTP request, for example—to and from that pure data.
+If interceptors consume and produce immutable data via the context map then adapters transform some external information (such as an HTTP request) to and from that pure data.

 Fugue provides a Twisted Web adapter in the form of an `IResource`_, the effect of this adapter is to act as a leaf resource—meaning Twisted performs no child